jtng3/tozny-rock-paper-scissors-game/README.md

 #### Algorithm
 1. Load the Tozny client credentials from the file specified by `tozny_client_credentials_filepath`.
 2. Initialize the Tozny client with the client credentials.
-4. Query the Tozny database for the encrypted moves that have been shared with Judge Clarenceusing the specified round number and the record type `rps-move`.
+4. Query the Tozny database for the encrypted moves that have been shared with Judge Clarence using the specified round number and the record type `rps-move`.
 5. Decrypt the moves using the Judge's private key.
 6. Determine the winner of the round based on the moves.
 7. Encrypt the result of the game using Judge Clarence's credentials.